erigontech/diagnostics/README.md

 # How to connect Erigon node to the diagnostics system
 ![diagnostics system connection](/_images/diagnostics-connection-anim.gif)
 #### Step 1:
- The app's diagnostic user interface (UI) will automatically open at https://localhost:8080 after you run one of the following commands:
+ The app's diagnostic user interface (UI) will automatically open at http://< --metrics.addr --metrics.port> after you run one of the following commands:
 ```
-./_bin/diagnostics --tls.cert demo-tls/diagnostics.crt --tls.key demo-tls/diagnostics-key.pem --tls.cacerts demo-tls/CA-cert.pem
+  cd ./cmd/diagnostics && go run .
 ```
 or
 ```
   make run-self-signed
 ```

 #### Step 2:
-Please note that you may need to accept the security risks associated with the self-signed certificate.
-This action is required only the first time you access this URL, as your browser will remember your choice for subsequent visits.

-#### Step 3:
 Follow these steps to create a session:

 ![create new operation session 1](/_images/create_session_1.png)